 Complete the application below and return to your local health department.

-The Charlottesville Area Safe Sleep Program is a community effort to educate parents and caregivers on the importance of safe sleep in the prevention of SIDS and SUID.
-A limited number of cribs are available by agency referral to high-risk households meeting income and other program guidelines.
+The Blue Ridge Safe Sleep Program is a community effort to educate parents and caregivers on the importance of safe sleep in the prevention of SIDS and SUID.
+A limited number of cribs are available by agency referral to households meeting income guidelines.

-- Parent, legal guardian, or foster parent of a child under the age of 6 months.
+- Be a parent, legal guardian, or foster parent of a child under the age of 1 year

-- Resident of Charlottesville/Albemarle, Louisa, Greene, Nelson, or Fluvanna.
+- A resident of Charlottesville/Albemarle, Louisa, Greene, Nelson, or Fluvanna

-- Apply through a referring agency – no self-referrals accepted.
+- Apply through a referring agency or through your local health department

 Community coalition coordinating efforts to reduce infant mortality/morbidity and associated racial disparities in the greater-Charlottesville area.